ayadij/pure-react/state.md

 avoid it
 componenets will automatically re-render when their props change, so theres no need to duplicate the props as a state

+** whenever you can, it is best to keep components stateless. componeents without state are easier to werite and reason